ITS information for incoming students

 You will need an Ethernet (RJ-45) cable to connect to the internet in their room.
-These can be purchased beforehand or are available on move-in day.
+These can be purchased beforehand or are available in the Augustana Bookstore.
 Students living in the residence halls are connected directly to the Augustana network.
 Students living in campus-owned housing connect via a contracted high-speed network provider.

 Where is wireless Internet available in the residence halls?